 Doctor Xuedong Huang is a leading computer scientist and technology executive in AI and Spoken Language Processing.
-He is currently a Microsoft Technical Fellow and Chief Technology Officer overseeing Microsoft Azure AI engineering and research, covering Microsoft’s core perceptive and cognitive AI pillars (Speech, Computer Vision, Natural Language, and Decision).
+He is currently the Chief Technology Officer at Zoom Video Communications (USA).
+Previously, he was a Microsoft Technical Fellow and Chief Technology Officer overseeing Microsoft Azure AI engineering and research, covering Microsoft’s core perceptive and cognitive AI pillars (Speech, Computer Vision, Natural Language, and Decision).

 Dr. Huang has co-authored over 170 US patents, two books, and over 100 papers, including a historical speech recognition review with Raj Reddy and James K. Baker for Communications of the ACM reflecting several generations of spoken language R&D. His notable achievements include receiving the Allen Newell research excellence medal in 1992, and IEEE Speech Processing Best Paper in 1993.
 In 2016, Wired Magazine named him as one of “25 Geniuses Who Are Creating the Future of Business”.

 He was recognized as an IEEE Fellow in 2000, and ACM Fellow in 2017 for his contributions to spoken language processing.

 Dr. Huang was on the faculty of Carnegie Mellon University from 1989 to 1993.
 He received his Ph.D., MS, and BS from the University of Edinburgh, Tsinghua University, and Hunan University respectively.